AMCHA Initiative: Campaign against Zoom event with terrorist organization (2020)

 In 2020, San Francisco State University professors Rabab Abdulhadi and Tomomi Kinukawa organized an event called "Whose Narratives?
 Gender, Justice and Resistance: A Conversation with Leila Khaled".
 Khaled is a convicted terrorist barred from entering several countries, a member of the Popular Front for the Liberation of Palestine which is a designated terrorist organizations in several countries including the United States.
 AMCHA wrote a letter of protest against the event, joined by 86 other organizations, stating that Abdulhadi "foments a divisive and toxic atmosphere, both inside and outside the classroom, that incites hatred and harm towards Jewish and pro-Israel students; and seriously erodes the public trust in your university to uphold its academic mission and ensure the safety and well-being of all of its students".
 Zoom Video Communications cancelled the event, saying that it is "committed to supporting the open exchange of ideas and conversations, subject to certain limitations contained in our Terms of Service, including those related to user compliance with applicable U.S. export control, sanctions and anti-terrorism laws".
 Zoom, in particular, said that Khaled's "reported affiliation or membership in a U.S. designated foreign terrorist organization" violated its terms of use.

 Criticism

-AMCHA has been criticized for conflating anti-Semitism with condemnation of Israel.

-On June 25, 2014, the Dean of the College of Ethnic Studies of SFSU, in a public statement on the university website, while recognizing their right to free expression, strongly criticized the AMCHA initiative saying that it had " developed a reputation for misrepresentation of facts against individuals and institutions." and admonishing them for "their continued ill intent and propaganda style tactics" and recommending "that AMCHA cease its bullying and encourage it to find a more productive, collegial and humane manner with which to express its political views without sensationalism, vitriol or malice."
+The AMCHA has been accused of "conflating" anti-Semitism with "condemnation of Israel".
+On June 25, 2014, the Dean of the College of Ethnic Studies of SFSU issued a public statement on the university website, accusing the group of having "developed a reputation for misrepresentation of facts against individuals and institutions...continued ill intent and propaganda style tactics".
+The dean also demanded that the group ceases its "bullying" and find a "more productive, collegial and humane manner" to express its political views without "sensationalism, vitriol or malice", while recognizing their right to free expression.

-In October 2014, a group of Jewish studies professors wrote in The Forward:
+In October 2014, a group of purported Jewish studies professors wrote in The Forward: